Seoul’s churches, nightlife shut after covid cluster among anti-government congregation

 A day after Saturday’s rally, Moon himself condemned the rallygoers and church members who ignored health officials’ pleas to stay at home and “spread the virus to protesters from all over the country.”

-The church’s leader Jun said in an interview with a Christian media outlet that his church is a victim of a “virus terror” by an outside force.
-Health officials said they were experiencing difficulties testing church members due to rumors that authorities rig test results to come out positive.
+The church’s leader, Jun, said in an interview with a Christian media outlet that his church is a victim of a “virus terror” by an outside force.
+Health officials said they were experiencing difficulties testing church members because of rumors that authorities rig test results to come out positive.

 South Korea’s government filed a complaint against Jun this week for defying quarantine orders, underreporting the church’s membership to hinder contact tracing efforts and discouraging congregants from getting coronavirus tests.